FredTheDino/Alpha/README.md

+### Alpha
+A terrible name, but a good cause.

+I don't know what this will be yet, but hopefully it will be my first shipped game.

 # Things to do:

-- Input
-- OpenAL static linking
-Can this be simplified in any way?
-(Perhaps remove GLEW?
-Is that a dumb idea?)
-- Entity system (entity component)
+- Entity system (entity component) ((Maybe entity component actually, since it's more inline with the procedural style.))

-- Make stuff work...